 - Community Engagement for Health Equity

-Our curriculum is designed to fulfill the American Association of Colleges of Nursing’s accreditation requirements and to prepare PHN graduates in public health competencies, and features interdisciplinary educational opportunities.
+Our curriculum is designed to fulfill the American Association of Colleges of Nursing’s accreditation requirements and to prepare PHSL graduates in public health competencies, and features interdisciplinary educational opportunities.

 DNP core curriculum

 All Doctor of Nursing Practice tracks are offered as full-time study only.

 Year one of the DNP program is offered in a hybrid format (50 percent in-person, 50-percent distance learning), and requires that you be on campus one to two days per week.
 You will complete core DNP academic classwork with peers across all DNP tracks in the School of Nursing.
 Content of year one courses includes:

 - Appraisal and application of evidence to advance practice

 If you did not apply to the Global Health MPH program concurrently with the DNP, you will submit your application to the School of Public Health by the December 1 deadline.

 Some DNP courses include distance learning methods, but many courses are in-person and require weekly attendance.
 Your second year includes track-focused classes, seminars, and clinical experiences.

 As in year two, many courses require in-person attendance with some courses including distance learning methods.
 In the final year of your program, you will continue clinical training.

 In addition, you will work with your supervisory committee to complete a DNP final project in collaboration with a local clinical agency or organization.
 This project is presented in the form of a final examination.